gsmachado/ifi-uzh_thesis_template/README.md

 # Thesis-in-a-Box: Installation and How to Use #

 The thesis-in-a-box is basically a script that builds your thesis using docker.
 The advantage is that you don't need to be concerned on how to install LaTeX, how to install fonts, or how to install LaTeX packages.
 Also, you'll not get desperate if your machine crash -- you can build the thesis at anytime again, from any other machine with docker.
 However...
-I assume you have a backup of your thesis content files, don't you? :-)
+I assume you have a backup of your **thesis content files**, don't you? :-)

 ## Software required ##